getsentry/sentry.engineering/data/blog/boosting-mobile-session-replay-performance-with-view-renderer-v2.md

 The optimization achieved substantial performance improvements, with the most dramatic gains on older hardware.
 Frame drops decreased from 9-10 frames per second to approximately 2 frames per second on iPhone 8 devices, representing a massive win!

-Main thread blocking time improved from 155 milliseconds to 25 milliseconds per screenshot, an **84% reduction** that brings Session Replay overhead well within acceptable performance budgets even on resource-constrained devices.
+Main thread blocking time improved from ~155 milliseconds to ~25 milliseconds per frame, a **~80% reduction** that brings Session Replay overhead well within acceptable performance budgets even on resource-constrained devices.

 For teams interested in more detailed information, the complete analysis results are publicly available in [pull request #4940](https://github.com/getsentry/sentry-cocoa/pull/4940) on GitHub.